leadond/onboarding-saas/FLAGSHIP_PLATFORM_SUMMARY.md

 ## 🎯 Executive Overview

-OnboardKit has successfully achieved **flagship status** as the industry's most comprehensive client onboarding platform.
+Onboard Hero has successfully achieved **flagship status** as the industry's most comprehensive client onboarding platform.
 With **21 fully implemented enterprise features**, the platform represents a complete transformation from concept to market-leading solution.

 ### 🏆 Achievement Highlights
 - **✅ 100% Feature Implementation:** All 21 flagship features operational